-The Royal Historical Society expects its Fellows and members to observe the highest standards in the conduct of their research, teaching and administration.
+The RHS expects its Fellows and Members to observe the highest standards in the conduct of their research, teaching and administration.
 Historians work not only within national laws, for example, covering data protection, the use of human remains and copyright, but within the regulations of institutions, such as archives and libraries, where they undertake research.
 They also work within the norms of good practice of teaching institutions that generally have rules concerning plagiarism.

-The Society recognizes the need for academic freedom of speech and writing.
+The RHS recognises the need for academic freedom of speech and writing.
 Since ethical standards are not constant, there is a need to eschew anachronistic value judgments when investigating and describing the past.